GeneralYouri/disease-spread/README.md

 Goal is to be able to compose State Transitions from different features.
 A feature would be "Recovery" which adds the State Recovered and the Transition I->R.

+## Maybes
+- ?
+Add a way to randomise the location of all cells in the grid.
+Use it to randomise the full grid every time step, while retaining total counts for each State.
+Could be useful for comparing to the ODE model.
 - ?
 Create a way to export grid data for visualisations.
 - ?
 Create a way to import grid data for usage across experiments.
 - X Look into njit for performance improvements.